csdmichael/Foundry-Agentic-Workflow-SDLC-Docs/README.md

 - **14-agent visual workflow** with named Foundry identity, status, prerequisite, human checkpoint, and last-run evidence for every agent.
-- **Human review workspace** with editable proposal content, multi-select artifacts/work items, and approval-time publication to ADO/GitHub/Azure.
+- **Human review workspace** with editable proposal content, multi-select artifacts/work items, and approval-time publication to delivery/source providers and Azure.
 - **Hierarchical ADO editor** with independent child selection, branch clearing, add/remove controls, stable viewport/focus after deletion, editable types/titles, and sanitized Rendered versus Raw HTML views.
-- **Project deletion** with an explicit confirmation dialog and default-on, independently selectable cascade cleanup for workflow-created ADO projects, GitHub repositories, and captured Azure resources.
+- **Project deletion** with an explicit confirmation dialog and default-on, independently selectable cascade cleanup for workflow-created ADO projects, Jira spaces, GitHub or Bitbucket repositories, and captured Azure resources.
   Local workflow data is removed only after selected external cleanup succeeds; pre-existing linked resources are retained.
 A read-only **Deleted Projects** page remains in the left navigation and is backed by the append-only deletion audit record.
-  A durable operation presents animated percentage and chronological trace messages while ADO, GitHub, each App Service, the plan, and local data are processed, and startup recovery resumes an interrupted deletion safely.
+  A durable operation presents animated percentage and chronological trace messages while ADO, Jira, GitHub, Bitbucket, each App Service, the plan, and local data are processed, and startup recovery resumes an interrupted deletion safely.
 - **Business and technical owner email notifications** through Azure Communication Services for creation, actionable approval, terminal failure, and successful completion, with case-insensitive recipient deduplication and